1960 Republican National Convention

 The 1960 Republican National Convention was held in Chicago, Illinois, from July 25 to July 28, 1960, at the International Amphitheatre.
 It was the 14th and most recent time overall that Chicago hosted the Republican National Convention, more times than any other city.

-The convention nominated Vice President Richard M. Nixon for president and former Senator Henry Cabot Lodge Jr. of Massachusetts for vice president.
+The convention nominated then Vice President of the United States Richard Nixon for President of the United States and former Senator Henry Cabot Lodge Jr. of Massachusetts for vice president.